meritaccess/auto_update/README.md

 In ConfigDU table set appupdate=meritaccess/merit_access (github repository)

 ## Setup
-In the script set USER to your linux username and APP_DIR to the location of Merit Access App Set DB_USER, DB_PASS, DB_NAME to your database credentials
+In the script set USER to your linux username and APP_DIR to the location of Merit Access App <br />
+Set DB_USER, DB_PASS, DB_NAME to your database credentials

 ```